Augustus7734/astrozane-hugo/content/about/about.md

 ## Introduction

-I'm Zane Landers, a digital marketing and communications specialist with a deep passion for astronomy and science communication.
+I'm Zane Landers, a digital marketing and communications specialist.
 Most of my hobbies are pretty hands-on - whether it's stargazing, working on my Miata, or roller skating.

 My professional experience spans multiple disciplines.
-Since 2017, I've been buying, repairing, and reselling telescopes, though I've stopped doing it as a full-on side hustle.
+Since 2017, I've been building, buying, repairing, and reselling telescopes, though I've stopped doing it as a full-on side hustle.
 This experience led me to work as a writer/editor for [TelescopicWatch](https://telescopicwatch.com) since 2018, where I review commercially manufactured telescopes and write guides for both beginners and experienced astronomers.
 I have done articles for other websites as well, and I am a frequent contributor to the [Cloudy Nights](https://www.cloudynights.com/) astronomy forum.

 I've also worked as a communications/marketing intern for [NSF's NOIRLab](https://noirlab.edu/public/) and the [EUEC Convention](https://euec.com/).
 [See my resume for more details](https://astrozane.com/resume/).

 I offer private stargazing events in the Tucson area, utilizing my large telescopes to provide breathtaking views of the night sky.
 Whether for individuals, families, or as a unique experience for corporate events, these sessions offer a personalized journey through the stars.
 I offer help with setting up and repairing telescopes as well.
 Feel free to visit my [booking page](https://astrozane.com/booking/).

+## Astronomy Outreach

+[I frequently do astronomy outreach events](https://astrozane.com/astronomy/astronomyoutreach/), both on my own and with astronomy clubs.
+You can often find me set up in downtown Tucson with one of my telescopes showing the Moon or planets to passerby [in the same manner John Dobson did](https://www.youtube.com/watch?v=WSTDLXYMQjg).

 ## Telescope Making